 Fans of spectator sports cheer on the Madison Mallards minor-league baseball team at Warner Park, off Northport Drive at 2920 N. Sherman Ave.; phone (608) 246-4277.

 ShoppingMadison has four major shopping centers.
-East Towne Mall, at I-90/94 and US 151, has 100 stores, and West Towne Mall, at Gammon and Mineral Point roads, features more than 100 stores.
-Anchor stores at these are Boston Store, JCPenney and Sears.
+East Towne Mall, at I-90/94 and US 151, has more than 70 stores, and West Towne Mall, at Gammon and Mineral Point roads, features more than 90 stores.
+The anchor store at these is JCPenney.

 Hilldale Mall, 702 N. Midvale Blvd., features more than 50 stores including Macy's.
-Greenway Station, at US 12/14 West and Greenway Boulevard, includes Jos.
-A Bank, LOFT, Marshalls and Orvis as well as several restaurants.
+Greenway Station, at US 12/14 West and Greenway Boulevard, includes LOFT and Marshalls as well as several restaurants.

-Things to SeeCave of the Mounds National Natural Landmark
+Things to DoCave of the Mounds National Natural Landmark see Blue Mounds